mrded/wroom/data/blog/2023-03-16-phone-as-satnav.md

 ### Cons

-- **Navigators are slow**
-  - Planning a route directly on the device is a nightmare
-  - However, you can plan on a computer or phone, and syncing is very easy
+- **Navigators are slow**.
+Planning a route directly on the device is a nightmare.
+However, you can plan on a computer or phone, and syncing is very easy.
+- **High start-up cost**.
+Most people already own a smartphone, so they are not spending hundreds upfront.
+- **Initial setup hassle**.
+Setting up a dedicated satnav requires installing a separate mount, wiring for power, and syncing it with other devices, which can be a tedious process.
+- **Dwindling support**.
+Many manufacturers are shifting their focus to app-based navigation instead of hardware.
+- **Carrying another device**.
+A dedicated navigator is yet another gadget to pack, charge, and maintain.
+This is not a problem to me as I permanently leave the satnav on a bike.

 ## Cost Comparison